modular-synthesizer/deployment/README.md

 ### Environment variables

 Environment variables needed for the deployment to work are :
-* __DOCKER_USERNAME__ : the username credential for the account conneting to the docker repositories to clone images
-* __DOCKER_PASSWORD__ : the password credential for the same account
-* __KUBECONFIG_DATA__ : the base64 encoded config file to connect to the kubernetes cluster where the application is deployed.
+* __KUBECONFIG_DATA_(DEV|PROD)__ : the base64 encoded config file to connect to the kubernetes cluster where the application is deployed.
+End it with DEV for the kubernetes dev cluster, and PROD for the Kubernetes production cluster.

 ### Deployment variables